Last Updated on October 10, 2025 by Hannah Stephenson

 3. Take the cable car up Table Mountain

-Taking the Cable Car to the top of Table Mountain is always a fun experience, and the views really are second-to-none.
+Heading up Table Mountain is always a fun experience, and the views really are second-to-none.
+I’ve been up several times and it never gets old.

-Once you’re at the top, you can walk around and soak up the views.
-There are plaques around with lots of information about Table Mountain and the Cape Floral Kingdom.
+At the top, there are plaques around with lots of information about Table Mountain and the Cape Floral Kingdom.
 You can even hike all the way to Maclear’s Beacon, which is the highest point on Table Mountain.
 It takes about 45 minutes each way and you can only do it on a clear day, otherwise it’s too dangerous.

 After you’ve finished exploring, you can head to the cafe for a coffee (or a beer) and relax a little before you catch the cable car back down again.

-For more on visiting Table Mountain, check out this guide.
-It contains everything you need to know!
+For more on visiting Table Mountain, check out this guide!

 4. Go hiking